SeanPlusPlus/WebDevTemplates/README.md

 _a collection of my front end templates that I use as starting points for rapid prototyping_

-additionally, there are a set of challenges in each directory that I use to teach my intro to web dev class
+with each project there is a set of challenges that I use when teaching my web dev class